freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/our-first-design/en.md

 This `bib.mjs` file is where will be doing most of the work here in part 2 of this tutorial.
-But let's start with the `index.mjs` file as an appetizer, because this is where a new FreeSewing design is brought to live.
+But let's start with the `index.mjs` file as an appetizer, because this is where a new FreeSewing design is brought to life.
 It looks like this:

 ```src/index.mjs
 import { Design } from '@freesewing/core'